-Sr. No. On completing the course, students will be able to CO1 Learn introductory concepts of supramolecular chemistry CO2 Learn the binding of various metals with synthetic and natural cationic hosts CO3 Understand the logics involved in anion binding by different hosts including solid state clatharates and fullerenes CO4 Develop the concept involved in Crystal Engineering CO5 Learn the construction of molecular devices such as molecular wires, rectifiers and switches CO6 Acquire an in depth knowledge of various reactive intermediates viz.
-Carbocations, carbanions, free radicals, carbenes and nitrenes CO7 Understand retrosynthetic methodology to go from a target molecule to simple starting compound CO8 Learn the concept of disconnection, functional group interconversions, synthons and their corresponding synthetic equivalents
+S. No. On completing the course, CO1 To learn introductory concepts of supramolecular chemistry CO2 To learn the binding of various metals with synthetic and natural cationic hosts CO3 To understand the logics involved in anion binding by different hosts including solid state clatharates and fullerenes CO4 To develop the concept involved in Crystal Engineering CO5 To learn the construction of molecular devices such as molecular wires, rectifiers and switches CO6 To acquire an in depth knowledge of various reactive intermediates viz.
+Carbocations, carbanions, free radicals, carbenes and nitrenes CO7 To understand retrosynthetic methodology of going from a target molecule to simple starting compound CO8 To learn the concept of disconnection, functional group interconversions, synthons and their corresponding synthetic equivalents

 M.Sc.
 Chemistry/M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-II) MH CHX 421: Mathematics for Chemists
+Chemistry (Under the Honours Scheme) (Semester-II)

+MH CHX 421: Mathematics for Chemists